nvs/map/README.md

 -- preventing Map from processing it and writing a new file.
 Instead, the -- status of the file will be pulled from the imports table. map.strings = nil

+-- It is the key within the build environment that is special, not the -- returned data. print (#strings)

+-- This will write an empty `war3map.wts` into the output archive.
+Note -- that an empty table is not a valid input for all files supported by Map, -- and errors may be encountered. map.string = {}

+-- This will error, as there is expected data missing. map.information = {}
 ```

 ### Settings